uttom-akash/dynamic-mapping-system/README.md

 ---

 ## Assumption

-- I tried to adhere to the given signature `_mapHandler.Map(object data, string sourceType, string targetType);`.
+- I tried to adhere to the given signature `_mapHandler.Map(object data, string sourceType, string targetType)`.
 - I am uncertain whether the third-party data models will always have corresponding concrete types (such as classes or records) in our project.
-If third-party data models have corresponding concrete types in our project, using generic is better option.
+If third-party data models have corresponding concrete types in our project, using generic is a better option.
+Using generic instead of `object` will provide strong typing.
-- Since passed argument `data` is of type `object` in `_mapHandler.Map(object data, string sourceType, string targetType);` so I am returing the type `object` as well.
+- Since passed argument data is of type `object` in `_mapHandler.Map(object data, string sourceType, string targetType)`, so I am returning the type `object` as well which is not strongly typed.
-- Mapping logics between source and target will be provided by developer for now.
+- Mapping logic between source and target will be provided by the developer for now.
 - Pure mapping library to evaluate the thought process.

 ---